open-power/snap/hardware/sim/README.md

 ```
 ## PSLSE setup
 During Simulation only the SNAP framework + action is part of the simulation model,
-and the PSL functionality is replaced by the PSL simulation environment (PSLSE), a behavior simulator running on the X86 host.
+and the PSL functionality is replaced by the PSL simulation environment (PSLSE), a behavioral simulator running on the X86 host.

 You may clone `PSLSE` from github [https://github.com/ibm-capi/pslse](https://github.com/ibm-capi/pslse).
 Starting with March 1st 2018, the 'master' branch in PSLSE supports both PSL functions for POWER8 or POWER9,
-but you have to specify, what you want.
-This is specified with the environment variable PSLVER=8 or PSLVER=9
+but you have to specify which version you need with the environment variable PSLVER=8 or PSLVER=9.

 The simulation runtime script 'run_sim' will
 ```
 * start the hardware simulator and load the SNAP framework+action simulation model
-* start the PSLSE behavior simulator and connect it to the hardware simulator
+* start the PSLSE behavioral simulator and connect it to the hardware simulator
-* start any Software application and connect it to PSLSE to run testcases against the hardware model
+* start any software application and connect it to PSLSE to run testcases against the hardware model
 ```

 In order to enable SNAP's build and simulation process to make use of `PSLSE`,